Workflow Development Guide#

 Below is a simple implementation for a math workflow.

-We first call the model to generate multiple response using the provided question and rollout arguments.
+We first call the model to generate a response using the provided question and rollout arguments.

 Then we calculate the reward for each response using the calculate_reward